arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 ---
-There is something magic about the native F# function application: once you apply a function to an argument, if the result is another function you can just run function application again.
+There is something magic about the native F# function application: once you apply a function to an argument, if the result is another function, you can just run function application again.
 And if you get yet another function, you can do the same, ad nauseam.
 See this example: